larisabacrau/proiect-qa/README.md

 # Manual QA Project
 This project was the result of the Manual Testing course I have taken.
-It includes a presentation about the e-commerce web application that I chose to test, test cases, test data set, test report and a summary of the bugs that were reported.
+It includes a presentation about the e-commerce web application that I chose to test along with types of testing that were used, test cases, test data set, test report and a summary of the bugs that were reported.